the-teachingRSE-project/competencies/competencies.md

 where people working in RSE related fields got together to figure out structures and ideas for educating newcomers to this field.
-One outcome of this diverse gathering is that RSEs from far away fields gather around similar core concepts but at the same time share a vision of how to update the scientific ecosystem to the age of digitalization.
+One outcome of this diverse gathering is that RSEs from far away fields gather around similar core concepts, and at the same time share a vision of how to update the scientific ecosystem to the age of digitalization.
 In this publication, we have tried to formalise these concepts.
-We have formulated a set of values that guide our actions in society, manifestly making RSEs part of the scientific community that shares the ideals of good scientific practice, but at the same time, being Software Engineers, we cherish that we have to take responsibility for our tools.
+We have formulated a set of values that guide our actions in society, manifestly making RSEs part of the scientific community that shares the ideals of good scientific practice.
+At the same time,
+being Software Engineers, we cherish that we have to take responsibility for our tools.
-We continue with core competencies that have been intentionally formulated abstractly without referencing any particular information processing device.
+We continue with core competencies that have been intentionally formulated abstractly without referencing any particular information-processing device.
 As expected, we draw equally upon notions from software engineering and research, but find that we likewise require teamwork capabilities.
 We continue with detailing these competencies in various dimensions and find that